Antipodal Adventures

 Confessions

 I am lazy.
-Not just a little bit lazy, like, oh I can't be bothered to <insert whatever task> right now, but BIG FAT SUPER lazy, where even getting up sometimes can be a problem.
+Not just a little bit lazy, like, oh I can't be bothered to right now, but BIG FAT SUPER lazy, where even getting up sometimes can be a problem.
 Sure I can get ready to leave the house for work in 10 minutes!
 In fact I can probably do it in 8, so maybe I will snooze for an extra two minutes! *Arrives at work stupidly late because no-one can get from bed to work in 8 fecking minutes*.
 And then I do it all again the next day.

 Mainly I waste spend most of my time on the internet.
 And I sit there reading about all these great things and really getting excited, like, yeah!
 I am soooo going to do that*, it sounds fantastic.
 In fact I'm going to start right now!
 And then three hours later, I am still sitting on the sofa mentally compiling all the great things I'm going to do, whilst not having moved an inch.
 Even now, I have stopped writing this to buy a voucher for yoga classes and check Facebook (even though most people I know are asleep on the other side of the world right now) because, also, I now have the attention span of a 3-year-old child.